-Ms B and Mr B were celebrating their wedding anniversary yesterday, and EG Chauffeurs (one of London’s premier chauffeur services, best rated on Trustpilot), very kindly invited us to use one of their S-class Mercedes.
+Ms B and I were celebrating our wedding anniversary yesterday, and EG Chauffeurs (one of London’s premier chauffeur services, best rated on Trustpilot), very kindly invited us to use one of their S-class Mercedes.
 In Britain, some people have the strange habit of calling the best of its class “The Rolls Royce”, and of course EG Chauffeurs have their fair share of these fine British cars to choose from for those not in the know.

 Why an S-Class is better than a Rolls Royce

 In Germany, where I’m originally from (before I became an Englishman a few years ago), we use “S-class” the same way: as epitome of perfection, luxury, and prestige.
 So S-class it had to be.
 Ervin Gjoni’s (the founder and head of EG Chauffeurs) strategy is to focus on the Mercedes brand such as S-Class and V-Class rather than other brands, going forward.
 The cars can be used universally for everyone with great taste, a need for comfort, and the right amount of spare change.
 A Roller is not the first choice for most businessmen and-women on their way to a meeting or for running errands, especially around London streets.

 The word limousine (nowadays often used for the stretch version only, but really referring to any chauffeur driven luxury sedan or saloon car, usually with a partition between the driver and the passenger compartment) comes from the French region of Limousin, whose shepherds were known for their robust cloaks and hoods that protected them from the elements.
 Their outfit resembled that of early chauffeurs who were sitting on an uncovered seat outside the passenger cabin, no matter if it was cold and snowy or not.
 The French word chauffeur means stoker and derives from the earliest times when cars were steam-driven and had to be loaded with coal.